Updated on 20 March 2023

 More fun in the garden

 As well as Easter treat hunts, there are plenty of other ways to enjoy the garden with your dog right now.
 When you get outside, you can all enjoy the fresh air and let off some steam.

 Here are a few ideas for garden games to try with your dog this Easter:

 Play football with your dog.
 This isn’t so much about kicking a ball as encouraging your pup to nose it through the grass.
 This game is fun for your dog and has the added bonus that you won’t have to explain the offside rule.

 Set up a home-made agility course.
-As we mentioned in our blog on daily doggy exercise, an agility course in your garden is an excellent way to keep your pup active and mentally stimulated.
+An agility course in your garden is an excellent way to keep your pup active and mentally stimulated.
 Improvise a course that includes jumps and tunnels, or look online for tips on how to build your own dog agility course.
 Next stop, Crufts!

 Get doggy paddling in the pool.
 While we’re unlikely to have a heatwave this Easter, your pooch can still enjoy splashing about in a paddling pool.
 If your dog’s nervous around water, you can help them to conquer that fear by letting them chase the water spray from a garden hose.

 Beating Springtime allergies

 April is the height of the tree pollen season, when the pollen from trees such as pine, mulberry and willow is in full flight.

 This can cause havoc for hay fever-prone hounds.
 Interestingly, dogs don’t sneeze when they’re allergic to something.
 They’re far more likely to scratch, bite, or lick themselves.

 One of the simplest ways to guard against the irritating symptoms of hay fever and other dog skin conditions, is to ensure that your pet’s natural skin defences are in tip-top condition with a supplement like YuMOVE Skin & Coat Care Itching Dog.